 During fiscal year 2014, the Academy entered into a five-year lease agreement with the City of Salem for the acquisition of property at 912 Central Avenue.
 Upon completion of the five-year term, the lease shall continue on a month-to-month basis.
 Upon completion of a ten-year lease term, the Academy will purchase the property for the sum of \$1.
-Capital lease accounting is required due to a bargain purchase option.
-Amortization of the leased property is included as part of depreciation expense over 50 years.
-At June 30, 2021, the asset and accumulated depreciation recorded in connection with the capital lease is as follows:
+The current annual lease payment is \$14,500.
+The leased building and accumulated amortization of the right-to-use asset is outlined in Note 3.
+Remaining lease payments on this building lease include: